 Everyone here means the victim, the offender, and the community.
 This process is communal.
 It cares why the offender did what they did.
 There are formal questions to ask, answer, and there must be a commitment to listen to the answers.
 Entering this process doesn’t make the harming action less wrong, but it asks what support the offender might need to make sure they don’t do something like this again.
 McClendon said plainly, “Warehousing does not hold people accountable.”
 The primary aim of restorative practices is “to develop community and to manage conflict and tensions by repairing harm and restoring relationships.”
 He observed that it takes advantage of something basic to human nature: “People are happier, more productive and cooperative and able to make change when people do things with them, not to or for them.”
 Good Questions First, McClendon pointed out that there’s one bad question to ask, that most parents know is a question that never produces a satisfying answer: “Why did you do that?”
 Instead, he encouraged us to use the questions that the IIRP prints on business cards to make them easy to pass out and refer to: “Stick to these and trust me, it’s transformational.”
 RESTORATIVE QUESTIONS I TO RESPOND TO CHALLENGING BEHAVIOR * What happened? * What were you thinking at the time? * What have you thought about since? * Who has been affected by what you have done?
 In what way? * What do you think you need to do to make things right?
 RESTORATIVE QUESTIONS II TO HELP THOSE HARMED BY OTHERS’ ACTIONS * What did you think when you realized what had happened? * What impact has this incident had on you and others? * What has been the hardest thing for you? * What do you think needs to happen to make things right?
 (Copyright 2016 IIRP Graduate School) McLendon described one situation where he was brought in, kind of by accident.
 He’d done a restorative practices training at a school and was dropping by to check in on them when the principal brought him in to the office because sitting there was a girl and a boy who’d gotten into a physical fight, and the parents were on the way.
 He agreed, and got the parents to agree to the process, although they were “livid.”
 The kids answered QUESTIONS I; the parents answered QUESTIONS II.
 He said that the real difference in the meeting came when each child’s parent answered, “What has been the hardest thing for you?”
 The girl’s mother said, “The hardest thing for me is I’m afraid for you because you think you can hit boys and what happens when it’s a bigger and a bigger one?”
 The boy’s stepfather said, “I’m the only father you’ve ever known and you’ve never seen me raise my hand to your mother and the idea of my son doing to a young lady what you did today...”
 Before going through the process, the parents hadn’t been calm enough to express these deeper fears and emotions.
 The result of going through a restorative practice was that the students came up with better solutions to make things right than the standard suspension rules and, as the principal later told McClendon, “the young man grew up in that meeting.”
 McClendon said, “Don’t waste a crisis.
 Conflict is an opportunity to build community.”
 When asked by one of the pastors how long after a violent offense is this approach effective, McClendon told stories about gang members who’d taken contracts out on each other who are now brothers, and about a woman who went through a restorative process with the man who’d murdered her daughter 14 years earlier who she wound up forgiving and essentially adopting into her family.
 His preacher voice came out at the end of our time together: “It’s redemptive.
 It works.
 I want everyone to have this opportunity.
 An open wound we haven’t allowed to heal is a sin.
 The power of the gospel is what will transform lives.
 The blood of Christ is sufficient to heal.
 The world is desperate.
 We’ve got to be the light.
 We’ve been given the ministry of reconciliation.”
 Resources The IIRP is a graduate school that currently offers a master’s degree, and soon a Ph.D. in restorative practices; you can also take a one-day training to become a certified RP Trainer.
 Their website, www.iirp.edu, has several free recorded webinars, as well as a store where you can buy the business cards with the questions on them (in English and in Spanish), https://store.iirp.edu/restorative-questions-cards-pack-of-100-english-or-spanish/.
 Please put Thursday, March 19, 11:30am – 1:00pm on your calendars for our next meeting.at the NAACP offices at 1530 Madison Ave SE.

+(speakers to be determined).
+Please contact us if you are a pastor in the Greater Grand Rapids area who is interested in issues of unity, reconciliation, and justice and would like to be on our email list.
 On Thursday, January 16, 2020 Allison Farole spoke with the Grand Rapids Association of Pastors (G-RAP).
 She had been the Grand Rapids Emergency Manager for a few months at that point and, as she said, "This is my first time living in the Midwest, so people keep acting like I'm going to die.
 But I'm fine."
 Farole first came to Grand Rapids for a conference a year ago.
 She liked the city, but the biggest draw for the position was "the chance to built a program so a city wouldn't have to go through what we went through in Charlottesville."
 Before taking the position here, she was the Emergency Services Coordinator during Charlottesville, Virginia's Unite the Right rally and the resulting violence that occurred on August 11-12, 2017.
 In fact, there was a KKK rally one week into her work there, with Unite the Right five weeks after that.
 While she managed the disaster response to an Amtrak derailment, plane crash, tornado, major flood, search for a missing person, and a category 5 hurricane, she said that the lessons learned from managing civil unrest "made me who I am today."
 Since G-RAP was started in 2015 following civil unrest in Ferguson, Missouri, we wanted to hear more about those lessons learned.
 Farole told us: "In 2017 there were a lot of errors, chief of them the inability to coordinate between state and local police, so they couldn't be on the same page.
 Communication and coordination are the two keys to managing any emergency, but particularly in civil unrest situations.
 Moving forward, the state police sent all their deputies to incident command training so they would be using the same language as the city emergency officials.
 Things were very different after that.
 In 2018 officials did much more explaining of what their plans were and why they were doing what they were doing.
 These two Cs made things different--not everyone was happy, but things improved."
 Until Farole came on board here, Grand Rapids' emergency services were managed through Kent County, but one of the reasons for creating her position now was because of this federal election year: "We are on the map politically, and we're getting a lot of attention, so the city wanted to make sure we were set with our own preparedness."
 Her work is done through the Fire Department.
 She noted that the city does not have an Emergency Operations Plan, which is a plan that lays out who all the stakeholders and decision makers are and who has what responsibility.
 The process will take a year, and she said that she'll be contacting pastors over the course of that year, both to get to know our community better, and to understand what resources the churches of Grand Rapids have to offer: "I want to connect with everyone.
 I've met with you, with neighborhood associations, with a safety commission.
 Next is the Red Cross and other backbone organizations and individuals.
 I want to know when things are happening, to work with you as you see things that happen around the country.
 But I also want to know what resources you have in your facility to help in a disaster, both during and after.
 What can you help with?
 What can I help you with?"
 One of the pastors asked her to be specific about the ways that churches can be useful--and unhelpful.
 She said that the main way that a church can be unhelpful is to respond to the feeling of vulnerability that an emergency can cause by closing its doors and shutting out help.
 But there are three things that churches can do to be useful in an emergency:

 Farole talked about the four stages of an emergency: